kgateway-dev/kgateway/docs/content/guides/security/auth/jwt/route-jwt-policy.md

    ...
    ```

-3. Create an environment variable to save the JWT tokens for the users Alice and Bob.
+3. Create two environment variables to save the JWT tokens for the users Alice and Bob.
 To review the details of the token, you can use the [jwt.io](jwt.io) website.
 Optionally, you can create other JWT tokens by using the [JWT generator tool](https://github.com/solo-io/solo-cop/blob/main/tools/jwt-generator/README.md).

    {{< tabs >}}
    {{% tab name="Alice" %}}